RichardMidnight/pi-safe/README.md

     wget https://raw.githubusercontent.com/RichardMidnight/pi-safe/main/pisafe -O pisafe
     bash pisafe

-    Then you can select 'install' from the menu to install it into your Raspberry Pi menu
+    Then you can select 'tools' 'install' from the menu to install it into your Raspberry Pi menu